Customs Brokerage Services

 Terms and Conditions

-All services and transactions rendered by MLA (the “Company”) are subject to our standard Terms and Conditions of service which constitute a legally binding contract between the Company and our Customers.
+All services and transactions rendered by MLA (the “Company”) are subject to our Standard Terms and Conditions of Service or Standard Terms and Conditions for Warehousing Services which constitute a legally binding contract between the Company and our Customers.
 In the event the Company renders services and issues a document containing Terms and Conditions governing such services, which is including but not limited to Ocean Bill of Landing, Sea Waybill and Air Waybill, the Terms and Conditions set forth in such other document(s) shall govern those services.

 Importers responsibility for duty payment: